redeclipse/redeclipse.github.io/docs/Editing-Blendmap.md

 ### Painting

  Now that we have a layered texture, we are ready to start painting.
 Enable the blendbrush by pressing **[P]**.
 You can press **[P]** several times for different methods of applying the brush, such as erasing the blendmap or merging the blendmap.

-Scrolling the mouse wheel will enable you to change the brush shape and density, such as a square, circle or gradient.
+- Scrolling the mouse wheel will enable you to change the brush shape and density, such as a square, circle or gradient.
+- Right clicking will allow you to rotate the blendbrush.

 **Brush modes:**